-The fact that U.S. policymakers for the last several decades have chosen to pursue, as a key element of U.S. national strategy, a goal of preventing the emergence of regional hegemons in Eurasia, does not necessarily mean that this goal was a correct one for the United States to pursue, or that it would be a correct one for the United States to pursue in the future.
+The fact that U.Š. policymakers for the last several decades have chosen to pursue, as a key element of U.S. national strategy, a goal of preventing the emergence of regional hegemons in Eurasia, does not necessarily mean that this goal was a correct one for the United States to pursue, or that it would be a correct one for the United States to pursue in the future.
 Whether it would be a correct one for the United States to pursue in the future would depend on policymaker views regarding the two key judgments outlined earlier.

-The Administration that takes office on January 20, 2021, may choose to review the question of whether the United States should continue to pursue, as a key element of U.S. national strategy, a goal of preventing the emergence of regional hegemons in Eurasia.
+The Biden Administration may choose to review the question of whether the United States should continue to pursue, as a key element of U.S. national strategy, a goal of preventing the emergence of regional hegemons in Eurasia.
 A decision on whether to continue pursuing such a goal would then influence U.S. military force design for the future.